Protecting your Super legislation: how the changes could affect you

-From 1 July 2019, there will be a limit on the amount of administration fees, investment fees and certain costs that can be charged to members with an account balance of below $6,000.
+Effective 1 July 2019, there is a limit on the amount of administration fees, investment fees and certain costs that can be charged to members with an account balance of below $6,000.
 The total combined amount of these fees will be capped at equal 3% of that member’s account balance.

 If your First Super account falls into this category, you don’t need to do anything to activate the fee cap – we will process that for you automatically.

-Also from 1 July 2019, there will no longer be exit fees on any super account, regardless of account balance.
+Also from 1 July 2019, there are no exit fees on any super account, regardless of account balance.

 Exit fees are seen as one of the reasons for putting members off consolidating multiple super account balances.
 Consolidation of accounts, also known as “rolling in”, saves you from paying fees across several accounts and prevents your super savings from being eroded unnecessarily.

-To find out more about combining your other super balances to First Super, visit our Roll In Super web page.
+To find out more about combining your other super balances to First Super, visit our Combine your super web page.

 When you joined First Super, you automatically received a ‘default’ level of cover for Death and Total and Permanent Disablement (TPD).
 The level of default cover you receive depends on your age and employment type.